Novemberfork/OIF-ztarknet/ZTARKNET.md

 A demo of this application is hosted [here](https://oif-demo.novemberfork.io/).

 > ⚠️ We are still hosting the frontend, but are no longer running a solver.
-Use this repo to run your own and test out the demo.
+This means the bridge is offline (orders are not processed) until someone uses this repo to process them.

 ## What is supported?